-The Fallbrook Public Utility District changes the painted numbers on the tank to reflect the year incoming seniors at Fallbrook High School will graduate.
-Staff recently painted over the “20,” changing it to “21” to welcome the graduating class of 2021.
+FPUD crews change the painted numbers on the tank to reflect the year incoming seniors will graduate at Fallbrook High School.
+A three-person team made up of district employees Matt Lian, Colter Shannon, and Toby Stoneburner recently painted over the “21,” changing it to “22” to welcome the graduating class of 2022.

-“And we’ve been doing it ever since,” said Denke.
+“We’ve been doing it ever since,” said Denke.

 Rattlesnake Tank was built in the early 1950s and is one of Fallbrook’s oldest and most visible water tanks.